FreeCAD/FreeCAD-documentation/wiki/Workbench_creation.md

 You can add a Preferences page for C++ workbenches too.
 The steps are similar to those for Python.

+#### Distribution

+There are two options to distribute a C++ workbench, you can either host precompiled versions for the different operating systems yourself, or you can request for your code to be merged into the FreeCAD source code.
+As mentioned above this requires a LGPL2+ license, and you must first present your workbench to the community in the [FreeCAD forum](https   *//forum.freecad.org) for review.

 ## FreeCAD commands

 FreeCAD commands are the basic building block of the FreeCAD interface.
 They can appear as a button on toolbars, and as a menu entry in menus.
 But it is the same command.
 A command is a simple Python class, that must contain a couple of predefined attributes and functions, that define the name of the command, its icon, and what to do when the command is activated.